merkede/podcast-website/content/blog/maths_thinking/index.md

 -------------------------

 Carl Friedrich Gauss, a towering figure in the realm of mathematics, achieved great feats from a young age.
 As the anecdotes recount, Gauss's teacher tasked the class with adding all numbers from 1 to 100.
 Gauss, displaying his mathematical brilliance,  discerned that adding the first and last numbers, 1 and 100, yielded 101.
 The same result was true from combining 2 and 99, 3 and 98, and so forth.
 Gauss's insight revealed that there were precisely 50 pairs totalling 101 within the range of 0 to 100.
+The answer to the question therefore was simply 5050, short and simple.

 ### Mathematical Thinking - the art of the shortcut